The Aaron Papers www.the-aaron-papers.net

 righteous.
 30Is there

 injustice on my tongue?
 Cannot my taste discern mischievous things?
-7 Is

 there not a warfare to man upon earth?
 And are not his days like the days